 Castle of Light returns for a third year in 2022, transforming Edinburgh Castle's walls, buildings and ramparts with projected light and sound into a 60-minute historical walking tour, running over six weeks during the Christmas season.

 A team of local designers with long-time experience working with light and the moving image have created a show that draws on "the history, geology, mythology and the sheer drama" of the castle to "excite, entertain and enlighten".

-Edinburgh Castle has been used before for projected light shows - the Edinburgh Military Tattoo uses light projection as part of its show and the opening event of Edinburgh International Festival 2016 was a mesmerising light show Deep Time, projected on the outer castle and castle rock.
+Edinburgh Castle has been used before for projected light shows - the Edinburgh Military Tattoo uses light projection as part of its show and the opening event of Edinburgh International Festival in 2016 was a mesmerising light show Deep Time, projected on the outer castle and castle rock.

 But this is the first "immersive" walking tour that uses light projection and storytelling to delve into Edinburgh Castle's history.

 Rex, the lion rampant, will be there to guide families and unravel the mysteries of the castle, including background to The Honours of Scotland (also known as the Crown Jewels).

 The Royal Botanic Garden also holds an illuminated, winter walking tour called Christmas at the Botanics over the same period.

 The Castle of Light Consortium partners are War Productions Limited, Double Take Productions, NL Productions, and Andy McGregor.